iamvery/testing-workshop/doc/WORKSHOP.md

 ...
 ```

- Oh no!
+ Oh no!..
 Actually, oh _yes_.
-What is this telling you?
-It's telling you that you're missing a fundamental interface on our model, Link#title.
+This is telling you that you're missing a fundamental interface on our model, the `Link` `title`.
 This hint informs you that it is time to zoom in with our testing strategy.
-It's time to write a _**unit**_ test.
+It's time to build this new interface with an isolated test.

-## Unit Testing
+## Isolated Testing

+When adding a feature to an object in your system, you generally want to realize it in isolation.
+You will start by writing an isolated test and then building the behavior needed to make it pass.
+This type of test is often called a "unit test", but defining "unit" is fraught with confusion.
+The point is, it's isolated for testing.

 ---

 ### ✍️ _WRITE!_

-Take a moment to write a unit test for the Link#title method.
-It should return the page title for the link's URL.
-In case you're not familiar with RSpec, here's the skeleton for this new spec file:
+Write an isolated test for the `Link` `title` method.
+It will return the page title for the link's URL.
+Here's the skeleton for this new spec file:

 ```ruby
 # in spec/models/link_spec.rb